 A. Serve as liaison with ((citizens, neighborhoods)) residents, neighborhood groups, and other community organizations;

-B. ((Manage the City’s system of neighborhood service centers; provide)) Provide staff for the Community Involvement Commission; ((City Neighborhood Council and district councils and administer))
+B. Manage the City’s system of neighborhood service centers; ((Manage the City’s system of neighborhood service centers; provide)) provide staff for the Community Involvement Commission, City Neighborhood Council and district councils; ((City Neighborhood Council and district councils and administer))

 C. Administer the Neighborhood Matching Fund Program and the Neighborhood Matching Fund;

-((C)) D. Conduct outreach programs to elicit ((citizen)) public participation; present ((neighborhood)) community concerns to City departments ((and strengthen departmental responses to neighborhood problems)) ; and strengthen and support the provision of ((assure)) coordinated departmental responses to ((neighborhood)) community concerns, including the delivery of high-quality customer service; ((and mediate disputes between City departments and affected communities;))
+((C)) D. Conduct outreach programs to elicit ((citizen)) public participation; present ((neighborhood)) community concerns to City departments ((and strengthen departmental responses to neighborhood problems)) ; and strengthen and support the provision of ((assure)) coordinated departmental responses to ((neighborhood)) community concerns, including the delivery of high-quality customer service; and mediate disputes between City departments and affected communities;((and mediate disputes between City departments and affected communities;))

-((D)) E. Assist communities in understanding and responding to proposed projects and activities ((affecting local land uses and the quality of the neighborhood environment;)) and ((facilitate community)) convene public meetings on City issues and actions having an impact on ((neighborhoods)) communities;
+((D)) E. Assist communities in understanding and responding to proposed projects and activities ((affecting local land uses and the quality of the neighborhood environment;)) and ((facilitate community))enable or convene public meetings on issues, including possible City actions having an impact on ((neighborhoods)) communities;

 ((E)) F. Assist communities in identifying ((problems)) local challenges and needs and help them ((develop, coordinate and)) implement neighborhood and community plans and other actions to address such issues; ((and report annually to the City Council regarding the status of neighborhood plans;))

 G. Support neighborhood-based community building through technical assistance, translation services, capacity building, and other resources, as appropriate.
-Promote intergenerational and multilingual neighborhood-based organizing, emphasizing engagement of racially and economically diverse communities.
+Promote intergenerational and multilingual neighborhood-based organizing, including engagement of racially and economically diverse communities.

-H. Provide technical assistance, training, and access to digital engagement tools to ((neighborhoods)) communities undertaking general organizing efforts; and
+H. Provide technical assistance, training, and access to engagement tools, including digital methods, to ((neighborhoods)) communities undertaking general organizing efforts; and

 ((G. Oversee and direct the Neighborhood Action Team Seattle to foster a multi-department and community engagement approach to solving complex public safety problems;))